phusion/passenger_autobuilder/README.md

 The most dangerous part of the setup is probably the part where `./autobuilder-with-pbuilder` calls sudo.
 By ensuring that `psg_autobuilder_run` and `psg_autobuilder_chroot` only have read-only access to the passenger autobuilder source files, and by locking down the sudo policy, we prevent the system from being able to gain arbitrary root privileges.

 The PGP signing key can be secured by means of a signing server.
 See signing_configuration.example for more information.

+## OS X

+On OS X, passenger autobuilder provides a build environment for generating binaries compatible with OS X 10.7 (Lion) and beyond.
+Only x86_64 binaries are supported.
+Unlike the Linux version, the OS X version does not use multiple user accounts.
+OS X does not have convenient facilities to run things under multiple user accounts like other Unices do.
+Technically OS X can do this but its tooling is very very sucky, so we don't bother.
+The OS X version is designed to be run from an OS X desktop or laptop, since the availability of cheap OS X server is problematic, to say the least.

+## Requirements

+ * Xcode with the 10.7 SDK.
+ * Ruby >= 1.9.

+## Getting started

+Run the following command to create the build environment:

+    ./setup-libraries-osx

+## Building binaries

+Running the following command will generate binaries, sign them with auto-software-sigining@phusion.nl and upload them to oss-binaries.phusionpassenger.com.

+    ./autobuild-osx